 - Samuelsen, W. David.
 New York City Passenger List Manifests Index 1820 - 1824.
 North Salt Lake, Utah: Accelerated Indexing Systems International, 1986.
 Print.

 - Urquhart, Blair Edition.
 Tartans The New Compact Study Guide and Identifier.
 Secauccus, NJ: Chartwell Books, 1994.
 Print.
 (ISBN 0-7858-0050-6).

 - Burke, John Bernard Ed.
 The Roll of Battle Abbey.
 Baltimore: Genealogical Publishing.
 Print.

 - Holt, J.C.
 Ed.
 Domesday Studies.
 Woodbridge: Boydell, 1987.
 Print.
 (ISBN 0-85115-477-8).

 - Dorward, David.
 Scottish Surnames.
 Glasgow: Harper Collins, 1995.
 Print.

 - Bain, Robert.
 The Clans and Tartans of Scotland.
 Glasgow & London: Collins, 1968.
 Print.
 (ISBN 000411117-6).

 - Leeson, Francis L. Dictionary of British Peerages.
 Baltimore: Genealogical Publishing, 1986.
 Print.
 (ISBN 0-8063-1121-5).

 The McMillan Family Crest was acquired from the Houseofnames.com archives.
 The McMillan Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 6 December 2013 at 11:38.
+This page was last modified on 10 June 2016 at 00:40.